pranav-manik/transmission-PVR-configure/README.md

 # Transmission Connect

-transmission-sonarr-radarrr-config hopes to automatically configure torrent clients to other PVR services such as sonarr and radarr within a cluster of docker containers within their own networks automatically so that you dont need to everytime your download client goes turns on and off
+transmission-PVR-configure hopes to automatically configure download clients (ex.
+Transmission) clients to other PVR services such as sonarr and radarr within a cluster of docker containers within their own networks automatically so that you dont need to everytime your download client goes turns on and off